bustardcelly/blog-to-markdown/blog-posts/2016/02/04/http-to-https/index.md

 Once I installed __git__ and pulled down my repos, I moved the main site files to `/var/www/custardbelly.com/public_html` and the blog files to `/var/www/blog`.
 Then I added a sym-link from `/var/www/custardbelly.com/public_html/blog` to `/var/www/blog`, so that whenever I needed to get updates to the blog on my server, I didn't have to fuddle about in the main site's directory.

 > This was a rudimentary first pass on getting my site and blog set up.
-In the future, I will add deployment strategies to these repositories, either in the form of a Continuous Integration server or with tools such as [shipit](https://github.com/shipitjs/shipit).
-Props to [Kyle Kellogg](https://twitter.com/kylekellogg) on opening my eyes to it.
+In the future, I will add deployment strategies to these repositories, either in the form of a Continuous Integration server or with tools such as <a href="https://github.com/shipitjs/shipit" target="_blank">shipit</a>.
+Props to <a href="https://twitter.com/kylekellogg" target="_blank">Kyle Kellogg</a> on opening my eyes to it.

 _If you do not maintain your site in a Version Control System (VCS), you may need to go through other avenues to get your site files onto the instance..._